Boiler Broken? Here’s What You Need To Do

 CO is the most common cause of death by poisoning in Britain.
 According to the NHS, around 200 people attend A&E as a result of CO poisoning every year, with approximately 50 of these cases resulting in death.

-Make sure you’re in the know by learning more about the dangers of Carbon Monoxide from our article library:
+Make sure you're in the know by learning more about the dangers of Carbon Monoxide with our Carbon Monoxide Safety Guide.

 If you and other members of your household (or workplace) are experiencing possible symptoms that are worse when you are at home, when the heating is on, or lessen after time away from home, CO poisoning may be the cause.